Missouri vs. Tennessee NCAA Football Odds, Plays and Insights | October 2, 2021

 - Missouri is 0-4 against the spread and 2-2 overall in games when it records more than 21.3 points.

-- When Missouri amasses over 325 yards, the team is 0-4 against the spread and 2-2 overall.
+- Missouri is 0-4 against the spread and 2-2 overall when the team picks up over 325 yards.

 - The Tigers have three giveaways this season, while the Volunteers have five takeaways .